 If the wire cross-section is larger, the larger is the current that the fuse-link will carry without operating.
 In the United Kingdome, fuses of this specification and type are specified for use at voltages up to 250 Volts and currents up to 100 Ampere.

-This type of fuses is known as semi-enclosed or re-wireable fuses.
+This type of fuses is known as semi-enclosed or re-wirable fuses.
 But the most common fuse-link is the cartridge type.
 This type of fuse consists of a barrel (Most usually of Ceramic) containing one or more elements which are connected at each other at the end to caps fitted over the ends of the barrel.

 If a high-level current breaking capacity is required then the cartridge is filled by sand of high chemical purity and controlled grain size.
 Then the entire fuse-link is replaced after the fuse has operated and a fault has been disconnected.

 Cartridge type fuses are used for a much wider range of voltages and currents than the semi-enclosed fuses.
 The fuse-links can be divided into two types like current limiting and non-current limiting types.
 Now sand-filled cartridge fuse-link is of the current-limiting type and when it operates then it limits the peak current to a value which is substantially lower than the prospective current.

 A non-current limiting fuse such as a semi-enclosed fuse does not limit the current significantly during a fault.
-Normally melting occurs first at the notches when an over current flows and these results in a number of controlled arcs in series.
+Normally melting occurs first at the notches when an overcurrent flows and these results in a number of controlled arcs in series.
 The voltage across each arc contributes to the total voltage across the fuse and this total voltage results in the current falling to zero limits.
-Because, the number of arcs is limited.
+Because the number of arcs is limited.

 The fuse-link voltage should not be high enough to cause any damage elsewhere in the circuit system.
 Now the main function of the sand is to absorb intense energy from the arcs and to assist in quenching them when a high current is disconnected and the sand around the arcs is melted.